 Earth Collective is proudly female-founded.
 We are inspired and influenced by women all over the world who work hard to get world leaders, corporations, governments and those in power to sit up, pay attention and take action on climate change.

-So in the lead up to International Women’s Day, we want to celebrate just some of these women (and girls) – their work, their achievements and their passion.
+So today and every day, we want to celebrate just some of these women (and girls) – their work, their achievements and their passion.
 These are the women we at Earth Collective often try to channel when making decisions.
 We have a “What would [insert any name from the list below] do?” mantra!
 We hope one day, through our work now and our exciting plans for the future, that we might join this growing list of living legends, fighting for justice for our planet.
 For now, let’s put the spotlight on them.